alu111222333/JSONtemplate/README.md

 ```

 # Recommended code structure
-For example on PHP language
+For example server-side APIs on PHP language
 * /common (some common elements like CSS, HTML, JavaScript, PHP, Python and etc.)
     * /api
     * /html